Dream of having the confidence to travel solo?

 According to all sources, the greatest sight in Shinjuku is the view from the top of Tokyo Metropolitan Government Office, or TMGO to its friends.
 The observatory is on the 45th story and it gives a great view of all the high-rise buildings in Tokyo.

-You can even see Mount Fuji if the weather is clear.
+You can even see Mount Fuji from this vantage point. if the weather is clear.
 (As you can see, it was not clear on the day I visited, but I think the fog has its own charm.)
 Best of all?
 Unlike much of Tokyo, it is free, free, free.
 That’s right, the best view in Tokyo will set you back zero dollars.

 24 Hour Treasure